arthurcostta/executive-insights-engine/README.md

 Upload one or more spreadsheets.
 The engine reads the tables, feeds them into Google's Gemini API with a carefully engineered system prompt, and returns a structured executive analysis: Executive Summary, Key Indicators, Findings, Risks, and Next Steps.

-The value is not the code — it's the **prompt engineering**.
+The value is not the code, it's the **prompt engineering**.
 The system prompt enforces the persona of a senior data consultant briefing a CEO, forbids fabricated numbers, requires cross-referencing between tables, and locks output structure.
 Same code + different prompt = different product.

 ### Stack